Yutong-Ye/AutoNexus/README.md

 #### Project Set up 💻

-1.Fork the repo at https://gitlab.com/GabrielWickert/project-beta
+1. Fork the repo at https://gitlab.com/GabrielWickert/project-beta

-2.Clone your fork to your projects directory.
+2 .Clone your fork to your projects directory.

-3.Change directory into the repository directory.
+3. Change directory into the repository directory.

-4.Run the follwing commands to set up docker envirnment
+4. Run the following commands to set up Docker environment

 ```
 docker volume create beta-data
 docker compose build
 docker compose up
 ```
- 5.Enter "localhost:3000" in your web browser to see the front-end of the React app in action, showcasing its dynamic and interactive features.
+ 5. Enter "localhost:3000" in your web browser to see the front-end of the React app in action, showcasing its dynamic and interactive features.

 ### Project Diagram